kaksv/decentracodev0.1.0/README.md

 To submit your hack, visit the [decentracode platform, and submit your hacks](https://decentracodev0-1-0.vercel.app/).

 For those interested in funding many of these awesome projects to keep African builders capacitated to remain building for a global impact, Share to the escrow smart contract based on the project that intrigues you the most.

+Access these smart contracts from the smart contracts folder and provide your escrow tokens through our testnet networks such as sepolia eth, optimism and base.